Wall Street Bonuses Predicted To Be Great Again

 But the Johnson Associates report does predict a downturn for the bond traders who used to dominate Wall Street firms.
 This sector of the industry has been beset by a largely placid and gently rising market, which generates little of the volatility needed to force banks' big clients to trade.
 Johnson Associates predicted that their bonuses would fall between 5% and 10%.

-In its most recent quarter, Goldman Sachs generated $1.45 billion in revenue from its fixed income, commodities, and currencies business business, a 26% decline from the quarter before, The mega-bank's chief financial officer, Marty Chavez, attributed the results to low "volatility and client conviction."
+In its most recent quarter, Goldman Sachs generated $1.45 billion in revenue from its fixed income, commodities, and currencies business, a 26% decline from the quarter before.
+The megabank's chief financial officer, Marty Chavez, attributed the results to low "volatility and client conviction."
 At JPMorgan Chase, fixed income revenues declined 27% in the third quarter, which its CFO, Marianne Lake, attributed to "volatility and tight spreads."

 Johnson Associates forecasted that bonuses for equities traders will at best stay flat or fall 5%.
 Executives across Wall Street have blamed lackluster results on derivatives, the financial instruments whose prices are based on another asset.
 Stock derivatives especially are a big business for investment banks equities divisions.